JohnGoodstadt/LBTechTestApp/README.md

 2. Run pod install
-	in folder with xcodeproj run POD command `pod install` to install all external dependancies
+	in folder with xcodeproj run in console POD command `pod install` to install all external dependancies